A NEXTGEN LEARNING SPACE DESIGNED TO ELEVATE YOUR AIRWAY PRACTICE

 The classic #foamed video on BVM

-Locate any of the posters below to continue your training.
-Snap the QR codes embedded within them to access the learning space. (tap on any image below for more detail about them).
+For in person learners, locate any of the posters below within the installation to continue your training.
+Then snap the QR codes embedded within them to access the learning space.
+Look for the ✋emoji for integrated hands on training opportunities.

 when you can’t be with us – Online learning